mastan30/Raspberrypi-OMV-NAS-DOCKER-EMBY-NPM-FAIL2BAN/4-duckdns-docker/duckdns-docker.md

 6. Now try to hit the subdomian using https://yoursubdomain.duckdns.org see if you are able to get a page with either forbidden or home page of emby, your npm is working.

 7. Now in order to Emby to work , Go to Emby setting, in Network Enable remote connections and change the public ports to 80 for http, 443 for https.
-In the secure connection tab, select it's handled by reverse proxy.
+In the secure connection selection, select it's handled by reverse proxy.
 Try hitting the sudomain again, you should be able to get the home page.

 Follow this guide for reference: https://www.youtube.com/watch?v=wrMn8sar-nA&list=PL9z5ElY5ntAZvTLNM99a2L98YMxMIqC_O&index=8